Professor Hamilton: Fictional character biography

 Emil Hamilton is introduced as a villain, using his gadgets to attack Superman in an attempt to gain funding by proving that they work.
 A former employee of S.T.A.R.
 Labs, Hamilton was driven insane when Lex Luthor bought his research and took credit for his inventions.
 After being treated and released, Hamilton sets up a laboratory in Metropolis and becomes Superman's "scientific advisor" and technical consultant.
 He creates many devices to aid Superman, including the Phantom Zone projector and early versions of the Superman robots.

 During "The Death of Superman" storyline, Hamilton attempts to assist Superman in battling the alien monster Doomsday.
 When Doomsday mortally wounds Superman, Hamilton attempts to save his life, but is unsuccessful and Superman is declared dead.
 Hamilton loses an arm during the "Fall of Metropolis" storyline, but replaces it with a self-designed cybernetic prosthesis.

 Following Superman's resurrection, Hamilton assists him in restoring the Fortress of Solitude and saving the citizens of the bottled city of Kandor.
-Hamilton also provides Superboy, Superman's clone, with a visor that replicates the X-ray and heat vision he lacks.
+Hamilton also provides Superboy with a visor that replicates the X-ray and heat vision he lacks.

 Many years later, when John Henry Irons returns to Metropolis, Hamilton feels that he is being sidelined, as Superman now has access to a scientific genius who is also a fellow superhero.
 He disappears during the arrival of Brainiac 13, only to resurface as the Overmind, the leader of a gang plotting Brainiac's return.
 Hamilton is partially controlled by Brainiac's technology infecting his arm.

 In a 2005 storyline, Hamilton becomes the villain Ruin, seeking to prevent Superman from destroying Earth's sun.
 Ruin claims that Superman is draining the Sun's energy, accelerating the death of the Sun by 500 million years.
 Hamilton frames Superman's friend Pete Ross, making him appear to be Ruin.
 Hamilton confronts Superman and reveals his identity as Ruin to him, only to be imprisoned after Superman clears Ross' name.

 Following "The New 52" reboot and the "DC Rebirth" relaunch, Hamilton is reintroduced in the Titans: Beast World storyline.
 He assists Bibbo Bibbowski in curing Jimmy Olsen of Beast Boy's spores which transformed him into a mutant turtle.